yext/answers-search-ui/README.md

   // Set a maximum number of columns that will display at the widest breakpoint.
   // Possible values are 1, 2, 3 or 4. defaults to 1
   maxNumberOfColumns: 3,
-  // Whether to display the count of results at the very top of the results, default true
+  // Whether to display the total number of results, default true
   showResultsCount: true,
   // If present, show the filters that were ultimately applied to this query, default true
   showAppliedFilters: true,